vRobM/Ark-Labs-TEC-website/README.md

 # Ark Labs Landing Page

+Ark Labs developed a Token Exchange Campaign (TEC) website for the Ark Ecosystem, hosting Ark based projects and their Initial Coin Offering (ICO) as a TEC.
+For more information contact Ark Labs at https://arklabs.us

+## Code

 This repo contains an application that is built with [Gatsby](https://www.gatsbyjs.org/), and [Netlify CMS](https://www.netlifycms.org): **[Demo Link](https://gatsby-netlify-cms.netlify.com/)**.
 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.